 Letter from the Department

 Welcome to the Department of Orthopaedic Surgery at Jackson Memorial Hospital and the University of Miami Miller School of Medicine!
-We believe that our program is truly a top academic centers to train at due to our dedicated faculty, staff, and of course our residents.
+We believe that our program is truly one of the top academic centers to train at due to our dedicated faculty, staff, and of course our residents.
 We are proud to service not only University of Miami Hospital, but also Veteran’s Affairs Hospital of Miami, Miami Children’s Hospital, and of course Jackson Memorial Hospital, the only Level 1 Trauma Center in Miami-Dade County.
 Having our rotations all on one campus is another facet we believe contributes to our optimization of patient care and residency education.

-The Department of Orthopaedic Surgery at the University of Miami Miller School of Medicine strives to promote a committed learning environment though our recruitment of faculty whom are current or emerging experts in their respected fields.
+The Department of Orthopaedic Surgery at the University of Miami Miller School of Medicine strives to promote a committed learning environment through our recruitment of faculty whom are current or emerging experts in their respected fields.
 Additionally, we hope to foster a culture of superior camaraderie, a program where the residents can have extraordinary learning opportunities, leadership roles, and can still have a fun and enjoyable working environment.

 With all great programs, continually improving is crucial to remaining an elite organization.
-We are proud to have recruited faculty and residents from all over the World to come to Miami and work alongside our team.
+We are proud to have recruited faculty and residents from all over the world to come to Miami and work alongside our team.
 We believe that Miami is an incredible place to live, work and play.
 We hope that you will come visit us here to fully appreciate what our program has to offer.
 Thank you for your time and we look forward to visiting with you in the near future!

 For more information on our program, please visit us at our main Jackson Memorial Hospital home website click here